April wholesale prices jump 0.6%, led by higher food costs

-WASHINGTON (AP) — Wholesale prices rose a higher-than-expected 0.6% in April, driven by a rise in food costs.
-It was further evidence that inflation pressures are starting to mount as the country re-opens.
+WASHINGTON (AP) — Wholesale prices rose a higher-than-expected 0.6% in April, driven by escalating food costs.
+It’s more evidence that inflation pressures are starting to mount as the country emerges from a recession brought on by the pandemic.

 The increase in the producer price index, which measures inflationary pressures before they reach consumers, was double the 0.3% gain that economists had been forecasting.
 The increase, reported Thursday by the Labor Department, followed a sizable 1% advance in March.